utopia-php/http/README.md

     });
 ```

-In advanced scenarios, resources can also be injected into other resources or endpoint params.
+In advanced scenarios, resources can also be injected into other resources or endpoint parameters.

 Resources are designed to prepare dependencies or context for the request.
 Resources are not meant to do functional logic or return callbacks.
-For such use case you should use hooks.
+For such a use case, you should use hooks.

 ## System Requirements